-Mr. Subhash Chander Sikka • Mr. Subhash Chander Sikka is Chairman and Non-Executive Independent Director on the Board of the Company.
+Mr. Subhash Chander Sikka

+Mr. Subhash Chander Sikka is Chairman and Non-Executive Independent Director on the Board of the Company.
 He is having more than 15 years of experience in the NBFC industry.
 He is actively involved in the business affairs of the company and introduced innovative ideas in the business, which helped it to grow manifold.

 Late Sh.
-Shiv Dyal Chu (Founder & Promote and Managing Director of the Company.
+Shiv Dyal Chugh (Founder & Promoter)

+• Specialization: Finance, Administration, Educational & Social Work.
+Mr. Shiv Dayal Chugh was the promoter and Managing Director of the Company.
 He had more than 40 years' experience in the business of NBFC.
+He was a ctively involved in social, educational and business organizations.

-He Mr. Vijay Kumar Sareen • Mr. V.K.
-Sa reen is Ex-Vice-Principal and Head of PG Department at D.A.V.
+Mr. Vijay Kumar Sareen

+Mr. V.K.
+Sareen is Ex-Vice-Principal and Head of PG Department at D.A.V.
 College, Jalandhar.
 With academic experience of 40 years, he is reputed author of books on law, gst, banking and MSME.
 He has presented research papers on Corporate Disdosures & corporate governance at national and international seminars.
 He has guided students of MBA and professional courses like CA/CS, paper setter and evaluator and nominated to different bodies of University, worked in various administrative capacities.
 He has rich experience in organizing national and international events in collaboration with ICSI and PCMA and awarded with Best Teacher Award.

-Mr. Chandan Chugh • He is having more than 13 years of experience in the NBFC industry and having wide knowledge of all aspects of NBFC business.
+Mr. Chandan Chugh

+• He is having more than 13 years of experience in the NBFC industry and having wide knowledge of all aspects of NBFC business.
 He also contributes in the Management of the Company and also involved in the Business Administration and Policy Decisions of the Company.

-Mr. Ashwani Kumar Jindal • Mr Ashwani Kumar Jindal is an Independent Director.
+Mr. Ashwani Kumar Jindal

+Mr Ashwani Kumar Jindal is an Independent Director.
 He is a recognized member of the Institute of Chartered Accountants of India.
 He has an immense knowledgeable experience in Income Tax, GST and Auditing.
 Worked and dedicated for social cause and organize blood donation camps, Flag Hosting, Plantation and many more.
 He is Co-opted Member of Internal Audit Standard Board of ICAI for the year 2020-21 and remained co-opted member of Committee of Members in Industry & Business of ICAI for the year 2019-20.

-Mr. Vijay Kumar Bhandari V.K Bhandari is a Nominee Director of the Company.
+Mr. Vijay Kumar Bhandari

+V.K Bhandari is a Nominee Director of the Company.
 He is a fellow member of the Institute of Chartered Accountants of India.
 He has expertise and rich experience of over 33 years in banking and finance field.
 During his tenure with Central Bank of India, he held various important positions in Audit, Regional, Zonal, Credit, Credit Monitoring, Merchant Banking, Treasury, International Divisions of the bank.